Frequently Asked Questions

 You must have completed a degree from a four-year, accredited university or college to be eligible for the MDP program.
 International students that come from university systems that have a different structure must have graduated from an equivalent university degree program prior to applying.

-Do I need to have a certain major?
+Do I need to have a certain academic background?

-You are not required to have a specific undergraduate major.
-Successful applicants have backgrounds in international relations/studies/affairs, foreign language and area studies, social and environmental sciences, public health, economics/business, and communication.
-Students with majors that are far removed from fields related to global development are advised to explain in their statement of purpose why they wish to "change gears" and pursue a career in development practice.
+Successful applicants have majored in international relations/studies/affairs, foreign language and area studies, social and environmental sciences, public health, economics/business, and communication.
+Students with majors that not directly related to development should explain in their statement of purpose why they wish to shift direction and pursue a career in development practice.

 We welcome applications from strongly qualified undergraduate students who have have relevant extra-curricular experiences.
-However, applicants who have had at least a couple of years of relevant work or volunteer experience after completing their college degrees will be the most competitive.
+However, applicants who have had at least two or three years of relevant work or volunteer experience after completing their college degrees will be more competitive.

-Do I need to come for an interview prior to admission?
+Do I need to interview prior to being admitted?

-We do not expect applicants to come to Emory University for a face-to-face interview.
-A phone or Skype interview may be required of students being considered for partial tuition scholarships.
-Students are also able to visit campus before or after they are accepted to learn about the program.
+We do not expect applicants to have a face-to-face interview as part of their application process.
+Students may be able to visit campus before or after they are accepted to learn about the program.
 For more information, please contact the MDP Program.

-Do I have to choose an advisor when I apply?
+Do I choose an academic advisor when I apply?

 You do not have to select or contact a faculty member prior to joining the MDP program.
-MDP students are assigned an advisor once they begin the program based on the students' expressed interests.
+MDP students are assigned a mentor once they begin the program based on the students' interests.
 Advisors may be Emory faculty or development professionals, including Emory MDP alumni.
-Please refer to the LGS Mentoring Guide for Students to better understand the rights and responsibilities of a mentoring relationship.

-The Emory MDP program is a professional degree (as an MPH or MBA) and most of our graduates join the workforce upon graduation.
-However, a few decide to pursue further education: MDP graduates have successfully completed PhDs in fields such as Public Health, Environmental Health, International Law, Political Science, Social Work, and Education.
-The PhD in Global Health and Development at Emory University provides an ideal track for MDP graduates who want to further their education.
+The Emory MDP program is a professional degree, like a MPH or MBA, with most graduates joining the workforce after degree completion.
+However, some opt to pursue further education, obtaining PhDs in Public Health, Environmental Health, International Law, Social Work, and Education.
+Interdisciplinary, practice-oriented PhD programs, such as the Global Health and Development and in Environmental Science and Society at Emory University, are excellent options for MDP graduates.

-As a practice-oriented program the Emory MDP intentionally prepares students to be successful on the job market through MDP and LGS professional development resources.
-Emory MDP alumni have an 95% rate of employment.
+As a practice-oriented program the Emory MDP prepares students to be competitive on the job market.
+Emory MDP alumni have an 96% rate of employment.
 About half of them work with non-profits, while the rest serve with government agencies, consulting/contracting firms, research centers, policy think-tanks, and the private sector.
 See here for typical positions and employers.

 PhD IN GLOBAL HEALTH AND DEVELOPMENT